wmde/fun-validators/README.md

 To run only a subset of PHPUnit tests or otherwise pass flags to PHPUnit, run

     docker-compose run --rm app ./vendor/bin/phpunit --filter SomeClassNameOrFilter

+If you have failing unit tests but want to run them for all PHP versions (normally it would bail on the first error) you can do so using

+    make -i test

+In this case do keep in mind that the exit code **can not** be used to assess the run's success.